NazarovN001/user-stories/README.md

    3. value - confirm that the business value of each US is understood; if the business value is not understood, it is a reason to enlarge the US or rework it.
 4. Identify each change, explain the reason for the change, record it.
 5. Indicate your answers in the file ex02\_<product prefix>\_us.docx.

-💡 [Tap here](https://forms.yandex.ru/cloud/65b90985c09c0208f7f1dad7/) **to leave your feedback on the project**.
-Product Team really tries to make your educational experience better.